nashville-software-school/FEWDD-milestones/5-javascript-library/learning-materials/ww-travel-guide-01.md

 * Display the structure of a page with react components.
 * This page will have the following content
    * Header with a logo title "Wide World Travel, Inc"
-   * Main body area with a `pretty picture"
+   * Main body area with a "pretty picture"
    * Footer with 4 links to travel destinations and copyright information.

 **Bonus 1**